Course Syllabus for Philosophy 150931102 - Aesthetics WI

 Various authors: some photocopied essays, available on Blackboard.
 Keep checking the syllabus for when these reading assignments are due.

 - Two critical essays, each on some work of art that interests you.
 Each of these will be submitted as a rough draft.
 You will receive comments from a classmate, and also from me.
 To get the two points on your rough draft, you must identify the classmate to whom you provided comments.
 I will return comments to you, you will revise and submit a final draft.

 - One final project: see description below.
 There are many ways to fulfil this assignment; see the website for a longer description and some examples.
 I have provided some standard topics; you may also suggest your own.
 I, and the rest of the class, will help you define your project in stages.
-This means that I must see your proposal and your rough draft.
+This means that I must see your proposal and comment on your rough draft before I will accept your final draft.